 This course is an introduction to the components necessary to be a successful Manhattan Christian College student.
 This course prepares new students to meet the spiritual, academic, and campus life expectations at MCC.
-Required of all new students in their first semester and is a graded, non-credit hour course.
+Required of all new students in their first semester.
+This course will be graded Credit/No Credit with a minimum threshold of 70% points earned for credit to be awarded.